sebastiandedeyne/sebastiandedeyne.com/content/posts/builders-and-architects.md

   - programming
 ---

-My colleague [Brent](https://twitter.com/brendt_gd) wrote a food-for-though post about two different kinds of programmers: builders & architects.
+My colleague [Brent](https://twitter.com/brendt_gd) wrote a food-for-thought post about two different kinds of programmers: builders & architects.

 > The first ones, the builders, are the programmers who get things done. […] On the other hand there are architects.
 They are concerned about sturdy and structurally sound code. […]
 >